-In addition to doctors of audiology and master’s-level audiologists, there are other individuals that deal with hearing aids.
+In addition to doctors of audiology and master’s-level audiologists there are other individuals that deal with hearing aids.

 Hearing instrument specialists are individuals that sell hearing aids at hearing aid shops or “dispensaries.”

-The level of clinical competence can vary greatly with hearing instrument specialists.
+The level of clinical competence can vary significantly with hearing instrument specialists.
 They are not qualified to assess or treat dizziness or tinnitus (ringing in the ears), and they are not doctors (although they often portray themselves as such).

-The qualifications necessary to become a hearing instrument specialist (and to sell a hearing aid) also vary from state to state.
+The qualifications necessary to become a hearing instrument specialist (and sell a hearing aid) also vary from state to state.

 In many states, the requirements include a high school diploma (or equivalent), a certain number of hours of clinical observation, and passing a hearing aid dispensing examination.

 The Most Trusted Team of Hearing & Balance Doctors